 Dr. Patel has a special interest in developing novel technology for the treatment of patients with head and neck cancer.
 The overall goal of his research is to improve outcomes of treatment, patient satisfaction and post-therapy quality of life.
 He is working to achieve this goal based on a multi-pronged research program that includes development of new technology for in vivo imaging and minimally invasive treatment of tumors, evaluation of patient expectations and development of novel patient education techniques, development of statistical methods for predicting individualized outcomes, and assessment of quality of care, post-therapy patient satisfaction and quality of life.
-He holds a US patent for a novel endoscopic laser-steering device that is currently being developed for minimally invasive surgical applications.
-He is a member of several national and international societies and serves on scientific committees including the American Joint Committee on Cancer Head and Neck Task Force.
+He holds a US patent for a novel image-guided endoscopic laser-surgery device that is currently being developed for minimally invasive surgical applications.
+His research efforts have been funded by competitive peer-reviewed intra and extramural grants.
+He is a member of several national and international societies and serves on scientific committees including the American Joint Committee on Cancer Head and Neck Staging Task Force.
 His clinical research has resulted in over 200 peer-reviewed scientific publications in addition to numerous book chapters and three textbooks on head and neck cancer.

 - Reflectance Confocal Microscopy of Oral Cancers in Vivo: a Preliminary Trial Comparing Intra-oral Imaging With Pathology

 |Selected publications (out of more than 200 total):

 Head and Neck Cancers-Major Changes in the American Joint Committee on Cancer Eighth Edition Cancer Staging Manual.